statecouncil/tf-bamf/README.md

 # Brokk's Assorted Mapping Fixes

-A TF2 Mapping Starter Pack of the modern era
+### A TF2 Mapping Starter Pack of the modern era.
+Click [HERE](https://github.com/statecouncil/tf-bamf/blob/main/INSTALLATION.md) for an installation guide.
+Installer coming soon.

 ## CURRENT FEATURES (all are modular, can be enabled/disabled individually)